-/context: BehavioredClassifier [0..1]
+• /context: BehavioredClassifier [0..1]

 The classifier that is the context for the execution of the behavior.
-If the behavior is owned by a BehavioredClassifier, that classifier is the context.
-Otherwise, the context is the first BehavioredClassifier reached by following the chain of owner relationships.
+A Behavior that is directly owned as a nestedClassifier does not have a context.
+Otherwise, to determine the context of a Behavior, find the first BehavioredClassifier reached by following the chain of owner relationships from the Behavior, if any.
+If there is such a BehavioredClassifier, then it is the context, unless it is itself a Behavior with a non-empty context, in which case that is also the context for the original Behavior.
 For example, following this algorithm, the context of an entry action in a state machine is the classifier that owns the state machine.
 The features of the context classifier as well as the elements visible to the context classifier are visible to the behavior.
-(Subsets RedefinableElement::redefinitionContext.)
+(Subsets RedefinableElement::redefinitionContext)

-ownedParameter: Parameter
+• ownedParameter: Parameter

 References a list of parameters to the behavior that describes the order and type of arguments that can be given when the behavior is invoked and of the values that will be returned when the behavior completes its execution.
-(Subsets Namespace::ownedMember.)
+(Subsets Namespace::ownedMember)